shashihacks/resilient-iot/Overview.md

 1. Get data from the `openweathermap` api and filter the corresponding keys necessary.
 2. Create objects that combine the sensor data and api data
+3. Setup the cloud database(`firebase`) and design the document structure.
-3. Periodically post the sensor data to cloud(firebase).
+4. Periodically post the sensor data to cloud(firebase).
-4. Write a cronjob to indicate the liveness of edge node.
+5. Write a `cronjob` to indicate the liveness of edge node.
-5. Initialize the required data needed for edge node when replaced with new.
+6. Initialize the required data needed for edge node when replaced with new.
-6. Provide necessary data for the control logic
+7. Provide necessary data for the control logic.
-7. Code the part of control logic implementation
+8. Code the part of control logic implementation.